-1 Introduction

-1.1 Background

-- 1.1.1 This Framework Travel Plan has been produced by IMA Transport Planning Ltd on behalf of Mrs D Yorke to support an outline planning application for a scheme of up to 73 dwellings on land at Grange Farm, Cannington.
-The site location is illustrated on Plan 1. - 1.1.2 This document is a Framework Travel Plan (FTP).
-It outlines measures to encourage travel by modes other than single occupancy car use for residents of the proposed development. - 1.1.3 It is intended that future occupants of the development site will use this framework document to develop their own Full Travel Plan appropriate to their travel needs and characteristics.

-1.2 Overview of a Travel Plan

-1.2.1 The Ministry of Housing, Communities & Local Government defines a Travel Plan as follows:
+- 1 Introduction - 1.1 Background - 1.1.1 This Travel Plan has been produced by IMA Transport Planning Ltd on behalf of Mrs D Yorke to support an outline planning application for a scheme of up to 73 dwellings on land at Grange Farm, Cannington.
+The site location is illustrated on Plan 1. - 1.1.2 This document is in framework format and outlines measures to encourage travel by modes other than single occupancy car use for residents at the development. - 1.1.3 It is intended that future occupants of the development site will use this framework document to develop their own Full Travel Plan appropriate to their travel needs and characteristics.
+It is anticipated that delivery of the Travel Plan will be secured via a Section 106 agreement. - 1.2 Overview of a Travel Plan - 1.2.1 The Ministry of Housing, Communities & Local Government defines a Travel Plan as: